joshuafuller/cotbeacon/README.md

 # Cursor On Target Beacon

+## ARCHIVE
+***This repository is now archived as of 16th July 2020***.
+Since it shared so much code anyway, I've merged it back in with [CoT Generator](https://github.com/jonapoul/cotgenerator).
+They are still two separate apps, but they are in the same code repository.

 ## Preface
 This is the sister app of [CoT Generator](https://github.com/jonapoul/cotgenerator).
 CoT Generator generates fake data, CoT Beacon generates a single self icon only.